 Lesson 2: Conservatives portray themselves as victims; minority-group tactics are part of the playbook

-Whether or not they truly see themselves as persecuted victims, this is certainly one of the most-used portrayals conservatives use.
-This has been happening for a long time–my graduate-student colleague George Baca in Conjuring Crisis writes about how southern whites use Civil Rights-style tactics to keep power.
+Whether or not they truly see themselves as persecuted victims, victimhood is certainly one of the most-used portrayals conservatives use.
+This has been happening for a long time.
+Anthropologist George Baca in Conjuring Crisis wrote about how southern whites use Civil Rights-style tactics to keep power.

-Again, although this victimization rhetoric has intensified under Obama, it should not be news to anyone in anthropology or academia.
+Again, although this victimization rhetoric intensified under Obama, it should not be news to anyone in anthropology or academia.
 Any tactics formerly used by minority groups have been thoroughly appropriated for the conservative playbook.
 Backlash to those tactics and to their appropriation only ramps up the rhetoric.
-Pointing out the factual inaccuracy of these claims does not seem to help–these are emotional reactions shaping facts, “a matter of motivated ‘reasoning’” (see also blog-posts on News: Race and politics and Race Remixed? and interesting comments in “Please don’t flame the students” at the Tenured Radical blog).
+Pointing out the factual inaccuracy of these claims does not seem to help.
+These are emotional reactions shaping facts, “a matter of motivated ‘reasoning’” (see also blog-post on Race Remixed? and interesting comments in “Please don’t flame the students” at the Tenured Radical blog).

-In some ways this all fits the trend analyzed in the blog-post Anthro-Flop-ology, but unlike those efforts–which caused barely a ripple in the public sphere–these have been a highly public tarring of anthropology.
+In some ways these episodes fit the trend analyzed in the blog-post Anthro-Flop-ology.
+But unlike the public anthropology efforts described in “Anthro-flop-ology”–which caused barely a ripple in the public sphere–the latest events have been a highly public tarring of anthropology.

 a) Face facts

-Saying anthropology is under ambush is too conspiratorial–but it does seem safe to say anything anthropologists do could be subject to ambush.
+Saying anthropology is being ambushed is too conspiratorial.
+But it does seem safe to say anything anthropologists do could be subject to ambush.
 Or, if ambush seems too harsh, we can call it a transition, like Andre Gingrich does.
 Gingrich’s advice is similar:

 So, one step is to recognize our condition, whether we want to call it transitional, or subject to ambush.
-This leads to the next,
+This leads to:

 b) Understand the situation